String Beans with Tomato and Apple

 String beans contain a very high amount of fiber.
-They are low in calory and contain no fat or no cholesterol.
+They are low in calory and have no fat or cholesterol.
 The no-fat part is good news considering that we are all trying to limit our fat intake.
 Green beans are one of the healthiest vegetables to cook for dinner at least 3 – 4 times a month.

 Do you know that “most apples are harvested in the fall, held in a modified-air environment (low humidity, low oxygen, and high carbon dioxide) to slow down the ripening process?
 They may be held in this environment for as long as 11 months.
 This storage information may give you the impression that apples are very durable.
 However, they won’t last long unless you refrigerate them.” (http://shelflifeadvice.com/fruit/fresh-fruit/apples)

 The recipe is easy to make and can be prepared in 30 minutes or less.
 Just enough time to get dinner ready on the table.
+It is also a great vegan or vegetarian meal.

-Olive oil, garlic, string beans, tomatoes, onion, 1 or 2 apples, Italian seasoning, salt and pepper to taste is all you need to make this delectable vegetable dish.
+Olive oil, garlic, string beans, tomatoes, onion, 1 or 2 apples, Italian seasoning, salt, and pepper to taste is all you need to make this delectable vegetable dish.
 Oh!
 And by the way, my vegetarian friends and readers, you will enjoy this recipe.

 - 2 tablespoons olive oil